janishutz/BiogasControllerApp/README.md

 BiogasControllerApp has just received a major rewrite, where I focused on code-readability, documentation and stability.
 The documentation in the code is aimed at beginners and does contain some unnecessary extra comments

-If you are here to read the code, the files you are most likely looking for can be found in the `biogascontrollerapp/lib` folder.
-If you want to understand and have a look at all of the application, start with the `biogascontrollerapp.py` file in the `biogascontrollerapp` folder
+If you are here to read the code, the files you are most likely looking for can be found in the `lib` folder.
+If you want to understand and have a look at all of the application, start with the `biogascontrollerapp.py` file

 # Features
 - Read data the microcontroller in ENATECH sends